Matheus Mancini

-Club career
+Career

 Born in São Paulo, Mancini started his youth career at Olé Brasil and went on loan to Comercial in 2012.
-In 2013 he joined Botafogo-SP and had a brief loan spell at Grêmio's under-20 team in 2014.
+In 2013, he joined Botafogo-SP and had a brief loan spell at Grêmio's under-20 team in 2014.
 He made his senior debut on 8 April 2015, coming on as a substitute for Botafogo in a 3–1 away win against Mogi Mirim, for that year's Campeonato Paulista.
 Later that year, Botafogo were crowned champions of the Campeonato Brasileiro Série D.

 On 18 April 2017, Mancini transferred to Atlético Mineiro on a two-year contract.
 He was initially assigned to the reserve squad, but joined the senior team after one month.
 He made his debut for the club on 25 June 2017, playing the full 90 minutes of the 1–0 away win over Chapecoense, for the Série A. He finished his first season at Atlético with a total of six appearances.

 On 20 August 2018, Mancini joined Série B club Londrina on loan from Atlético.